-1986Fresh out of high school, Ernie Clark, Jr. took over the leadership role at Mister Kleen.
+Fresh out of high school, Ernie Clark, Jr. took over the leadership role at Mister Kleen.
 He had ten years of on-the-job training under his belt and made the difficult choice to stay and run the business instead of going off to college.
-Ernie knew the importance of education; he took business classes at Northern Virginia Community College and attended workshops and conventions sponsored by BSCAI (Building Service Contractors Association International).
+Ernie knew the importance of education though; he took business classes at Northern Virginia Community College (NOVA) and attended workshops and conventions sponsored by Building Service Contractors Association International (BSCAI).
 He didn’t shy away from hard work and built a strong foundation for the company that would lead to future success.
-It took some time to establish himself, but he soon became a respected leader in the commercial cleaning industry.
-Ernie was determined to continue the dream of his parents
+It took some time to establish himself, but he soon became a respected leader in the industry.
+Ernie was determined to continue the dream of his parents.

-1996 Mister Kleen celebrates its 20th anniversary!
-Also, the first edition of The Kleen Sweep, Mister Kleen’s bi-annual newsletter is released.
-Today, Mister Kleen continues to publish the Kleen Sweep twice per year.
-While this communication medium has evolved over the years, the main message of a “Professional yet Personalized service” continues to be portrayed with a ‘Customer Spotlight’, ‘Employee of the Quarter’, ‘Employee Training Update’, and our ‘Clients Say it Best’ sections.
+Mister Kleen celebrates its 20th anniversary!
+The first edition of The Kleen Sweep, Mister Kleen’s newsletter is released.
+While this communication medium has evolved over the years, keeping our partners informed and the main message of “A Professional yet Personalized service company” continues.

 A dream came true for Mister Kleen with the purchase of an 8,000 square foot office and warehouse facility centrally located in Alexandria, Virginia.
 There was now space under one roof for all aspects of the company, which included an onsite repair shop where Ernest, Sr. would repair company equipment until his passing in 2009.